Note: This is an update to a blog posted in October 2017

 If you are interested in exploring option 4 above, Hitachi Vantara offers modern data protection solutions for both structured and unstructured data types.

-For high-performance, highly-available database environments, Hitachi Data Instance Director uses storage-based snapshot and replication technologies to create fast and frequent copies that are application-consistent, non-disruptive to the production environment, and offer almost instant recovery when needed.
+For high-performance, highly-available database environments, Hitachi Data Instance Director (HDID)uses storage-based snapshot and replication technologies to create fast and frequent copies that are application-consistent, non-disruptive to the production environment, and offer almost instant recovery when needed.
+It is a fast and simple process to mount a snapshot or clone and search it for PII.

 Rich Vining is a Sr. Product Marketing Manager for Data Protection Solutions at Hitachi Vantara and has been publishing his thoughts on data storage and data management since the mid-1990s.
 The contents of this blog are his own.